joereddington/Delores/index.md

 * Prepare for a long sprint
   * Work out how long the sprint is going to be and set alarm  (ten minutes early if tagging in on kids)
   * Open Macvim and make inbox.md note
+  * Write down what you are scared about.
   * Start 'watching'
   * Turn on redirector (consider opening social media stack)
   * Get glasses